sarikanaphade/SFDC-POM-ParallelTest-Automation/README.md

 mvn test

 Parallel Execution
 Tests are executed in parallel using TestNG.
-The configuration is set in the testng.xml file (parallel="tests" and thread-count="4").
+The configuration is set in the testng.xml file (parallel="methods" and thread-count="4").

 Reports
 Test results are generated in HTML format using ExtentReports and stored under resources/Reports/SFCDReport* folder/index.html.